Ignicube/CypressCookieCutter/README.md

 ### Additional Options

-embeddedScreenshots: Embeds external screenshots into HTML using base64 encoding.
+`embeddedScreenshots` Embeds external screenshots into HTML using base64 encoding.</br>
-ignoreVideos: Ignores copying videos recorded by Cypress and excludes them from the report.
+`ignoreVideos` Ignores copying videos recorded by Cypress and excludes them from the report.</br>
-videoOnFailOnly: Adds videos only to tests with failures.
+`videoOnFailOnly` Adds videos only to tests with failures.</br>
-quiet: Silences console messages.
+`quiet` Silences console messages.</br>
-saveAllAttempts: Saves screenshots of all test attempts.
+`saveAllAttempts` Saves screenshots of all test attempts.</br>
-debug: Creates a log file with debug data.
+`debug` Creates a log file with debug data.</br>

 ## Brief